-If you live in New Mexico or West Texas, check out your nearest NPSNM chapter using the dropdown menu "Chapters" on our home page.
+If you live in New Mexico or Trans-Pecos Texas, check out your nearest NPSNM chapter contacts and events using the dropdown menu "Chapters" on our home page.
+You may also join at large without affiliating with any chapter.
 For more about how the statewide organization is run, and the all-volunteer board that does that, go to Statewide Organization.

 Why a Native Plant Society?

-NPSNM was founded in the summer of 1976 and is joined by similar organizations in most other states, recognizing the importance of the flora native to every region.
-Learn about a year in the life of our native plant societies nationwide in this recent report of accomplishments, compiled by the Native Plant Conservation Campaign: NPCC Annual Report
+NPSNM was founded in the summer of 1976 and is joined by similar organizations in many other states and countries, recognizing the importance of the natural flora native to every region.
+Learn about a year in the life of our native plant societies nationwide in this recent report of accomplishments, compiled by the Native Plant Society of the United States (formerly Native Plant Conservation Campaign): Example NPCC Annual Report